Hoo-Knows/HollowKnight.LostArtifacts/SPOILERS.md

 - Charged Crystal (Crystal Peaks)
 	- Energized - Nail arts deal increased damage
 - Dreamwood (Resting Grounds)
-	- Enervating - Striking an enemy with the Dream Nail makes them take permanent bonus damage (cannot stack)
+	- Enervating - Striking an enemy with the Dream Nail makes them take bonus damage for 15 seconds (can stack)
 - Lumafly Essence (Fog Canyon)
 	- Shocking - Swinging the nail creates a chain of electric bursts (shorter each swing, resets when touching ground)
 - Thorned Leaf (Queen's Gardens)
 	- Lacerating - Striking an enemy inflicts a damage over time effect for 5 seconds (cannot stack)
 - Weaver Silk (Deepnest)
-	- Sealed - Striking an enemy adds flat damage to all instances of damage for 3 seconds
+	- Sealed - Releasing a nail art adds flat damage to all instances of damage for 10 seconds
 - Wyrm Ash (Kingdom’s Edge)
 	- Spawn a hatchling after a certain amount of hits
 - Beast Shell (Colosseum of Fools)